 With a preface by Robert Kolb, Missions Professor Emeritus of Systematic Theology at the Concordia Seminary in St. Louis, Missouri

 Cornelia Dömer, PhD, serves as a representative for the State of Rheinland-Pfalz at the federal German level and with the European Union.
 From 2000 to 2007, she managed the Luther-Zentrum Wittenberg.
 Previously, she was responsible for culture and marketing Luther at the Sachsen Anhalt GmbH, and e.V.
-She studied English and Romance language and literature, geography, and received postdoctoral certification at Cologne in 1992.

 This book takes you to Lutherland, the German landscape where the Reformation took place, just in time for the 500-year-anniversary in 2017.
 It guides you through the historic city of Wittenberg, where Martin Luther nailed his 95 Theses to the door of the Castle Church. it features Eisleben, Mansfeld, and Magdeburg, where Luther was born and went to school, Eisenach with the Wartburg Castle, where he translated the Holy Bible and threw the ink pot at the devil, and many other cities of the Reformation, from Leipzig to Erfurt, Weimar, up to Torgau, where his wife, Katharina von Bora, is laid to rest.